-A) Per Diem: Nursing Home's nursing personnel working by the day, as needed, with no guaranteed hours.
-Per Diem employees receive a stipend in lieu of any and all benefits (e.g. insurances, retirement, earned time, holidays, extended sick leave and longevity).
+A) Per Diem: Licensed nursing personnel working by the day, as needed, with no guaranteed hours.
+Per Diem employees receive a stipend in lieu of any and all benefits (e.g. benefits such as insurances, retirement, earned time, holidays, extended medical leave and longevity).